 Yet another cool thing about metafield sets is that you can manage them in the browser extension as well!

-Now you can populate metafield values directly from Shopify admin panel with ease:
+Now you can populate metafield values directly from the Shopify admin panel with ease:

 Was this article helpful?